vrybas/authorize_if/README.md

 `authorize_if`, `authorize_unless`, and `authorize` to use former with less duplication.

-And it raises `YourApplicationName::NotAuthorized` exception, which you can rescue and do whatever you demand.
+And it raises `YourApplicationName::NotAuthorizedError` exception, which you can rescue and do whatever you demand.

 ## API: